Skip to main content

 2. Self edit the book.
 Once the book is written, read through it all.
 Read it out loud.
 Make notes as you go on what needs to be changed and fixed.
 Then Fix it.
 Run it through pro-writing aid if you suck at grammar like me, but don't let it change your voice.
 Only use it for things like punctuation.

 3. Get beta readers.
 Find 3-5 beta readers to read your manuscript and give you feedback.
 Never pay for beta readers.
 On that note, never pay for reviews either.
 Get someone you know if you have to, put a call out on social media, search in facebook groups.
 Etc. Do not get another author.
 This would be a critique partner.
+Which is also an option if you want to have that.
 Get feedback you can't give yourself, but remember at the end of the day it's all suggestive.
 You get final say on what stays and what goes.
 Trust your gut.
 Get someone well read in your genre that gives constructive feedback that also doesn't want to make you quit writing.
 A good beta reader will eliminate the need for a developmental editor for character and plot.
 You might not get it right on the first go.
 Try again.

 4. Hire an Editor: (See my Self Publishing Resources page for more)